-Net investment income is as follows for the three months ended March 31, 2019 and 2018 (in thousands):
+Net investment income is as follows for the three months ended March 31, 2020 and 2019 (in thousands):

-Thre Three Months Ended March 31,
+Thr Three Months Ended March 31,

-2 019 2018
+2 2020 2019

 (Unaudited)

-Interest income \$ 410 \$ 704
+Interest income \$ 224 \$ 410

-Investment amortization accretion expense, net (40) (201)
+Investment amortization expense, net (45) (40)

-Net realized gains on investments 2
+Net realized losses on investments (1)

-\$ 370 \$ 505
+\$ 178 \$ 370

-Interest income includes interest from marketable debt securities, notes receivable, and interest from our bank deposits.
-We did not recognize an impairment loss on any investments for the three months ended March 31, 2019 and 2018.
+Interest income includes interest from marketable debt securities, notes receivable, other assets, and interest from bank deposits.
+We did not recognize an impairment loss on any investments during the three months ended March 31, 2020 and 2019.

-4. Viracta Investment and Convertible Notes
+4. Viracta Investment

 In March 2017, we participated in a Series B convertible preferred stock financing and invested \$8.5 million in Viracta Therapeutics, Inc., or Viracta, a clinical stage drug development company.
-In May 2017, we executed an exclusive worldwide license with Viracta to develop and commercialize Viracta's proprietary histone deacetylase inhibitor drug candidate for use in combination with NK cell therapy and possibly additional therapies.
+In May 2017, we executed an exclusive worldwide license with Viracta to develop and commercialize Viracta's proprietary histone deacetylase inhibitor drug candidate for use in combination with natural killer cell therapy and possibly additional therapies.
+At March 31, 2020, our investment in Viracta totaled \$9.3 million.
+Our investment in Viracta is reflected in equity investment on the condensed consolidated balance sheets.

 In June 2018, Viracta executed a 2018 Note and Warrant Purchase Agreement with existing and new investors, including us.
-The initial closing under the Purchase Agreement occurred in June 2018, at which point we purchased a convertible note for \$0.4 million, which under certain circumstances was convertible into Preferred Stock, and a warrant to purchase Viracta's common shares.
+The initial closing under the Purchase Agreement occurred in June 2018, at which point we purchased a convertible note for \$0.4 million, which under certain circumstances was convertible into preferred stock of Viracta, and a warrant to purchase Viracta's common shares.
 The convertible note accrued interest at 8% and had a one-year maturity date.
-In September 2018, a milestone closing under the Purchase Agreement occurred, at which point we purchased an additional convertible note for \$0.4 million, which under certain circumstances was convertible into Preferred Stock, and a warrant to purchase Viracta's common shares.
-We classified the convertible notes as held-to-maturity notes receivable on the condensed consolidated balance sheets.
-Effective January 31, 2019, the notes, together with accrued interest then outstanding, were converted to Series B Preferred Stock resulting in an increase to our investment in Viracta's Series B convertible preferred stock of \$0.8 million.
-At March 31, 2019, our investment in Viracta Series B preferred stock totaled \$9.3 million.
+In September 2018, a milestone closing under the Purchase Agreement occurred, at which point we purchased an additional convertible note for \$0.4 million, which under certain circumstances was convertible into preferred stock of Viracta, and a warrant to purchase Viracta's common shares.
+The convertible note accrued interest at 8% and had a one-year maturity date.
+We classified the convertible notes as held-to-maturity notes receivable on the consolidated balance sheets.
+Effective January 31, 2019, the notes, together with accrued interest then outstanding, were converted to Series B preferred stock resulting in an increase to our investment in Viracta's Series B convertible preferred stock of \$0.8 million.
+In May 2019, we exercised warrants to acquire 253,120 shares of Viracta common stock.
+At December 31, 2019, our investment in Viracta totaled \$9.3 million.